-Mission:
+Mission

 Creating a healthy foundation for a vital lifestyle.
-Sportstuif has formulated the following mission: "Sportstuif aims to broaden children's horizons through sports and games, so that they can develop a healthy and active lifestyle in a playful manner."
+Sportstuif has formulated the following mission: "Sportstuif aims to broaden the horizons of children through sports and games, so that they can develop a healthy and active lifestyle in a playful manner."
 To achieve this, we work with:

-- Challenging sports and games offerings tailored to the child's level. - Challenging, safe, and green environment. - Good communication between staff, children, and their parents/guardians. - Well-trained staff with a sports and/or pedagogical background.
+- Challenging sports and game offerings, tailored to the child's level. - Stimulating, safe, and green environment. - Good communication between staff, children, and their parents/guardians. - Well-trained staff with a background in sports and/or pedagogy.

-Vision:
+Vision

 At Sportstuif, we believe in the power of sports and a vital lifestyle.
-Sports and physical activity are important and yield many benefits.
-It is fantastic to do and contributes to health, motor development, and socio-emotional development.
-Learning technical, communicative, and socio-emotional skills promotes children's resilience, self-confidence, and perseverance.
+Sports and physical activity are important and bring many benefits.
+It's fantastic to engage in and contributes to health, motor development, and socio-emotional development.
+Learning technical, communicative, and socio-emotional skills enhances children's resilience, self-confidence, and perseverance.
 All of this is done based on safety and trust.